 Peer-to-peer recognition is popular in startups because it fosters transparency and visibility across the entire organization and doesn’t rely solely on leadership to initiate praise.
 All members can knowingly, freely and openly practice recognition.

 Copy this: Survey your teams to discover how they give recognition and present them with unique ways to put that recognition into action.
 For example, could Slack or digital ecards be used to send messages of recognition?

 A simple act of recognition may not appear to significantly impact engagement, but when employees are recognized for their work, they are more engaged, happier in their roles, and more likely to stay with their companies.

 Startups treat recognition as an engagement tool because they can measure the results and impacts of recognition on the output and growth of their teams.
 Recognition can boost employee engagement while driving real business results – something enterprise organizations aim to achieve every day!

 Copy this: Use a recognition platform or software that provides deep analytics and insights into the health of your organization and the happiness of your employees to learn more about the impacts of recognition on your organizational success.

 Recognition becomes part of, and crucial to, the employee experience

-Startups are known for their unique cultures, cool perks, and exciting office environments.
+Startups are known for their unique cultures, company swag, cool perks, and exciting office environments.
 But many are also known for working diligently to provide a positive employee experience with recognition at its core.

 Copy this: Use a survey to ask your teams for feedback on where they feel they could be more engaged and how often they think they receive recognition.
 Using those results, consider which aspects of your employee engagement strategy could be improved to nurture a more positive experience and collaborative work culture!